felixbeaudry/reads2poly/README.md

 # reads2poly
-In this repository, I will put a series of scripts that will help you get from raw genomic reads to polymorphism Most of the software is not mine, and I will add links to the makers website
+In this repository are a bunch of scripts to go between file formats commonly used in genetics for specific analyses.
+Most of the software referenced in bash scripts is not mine, and I will add links to the makers website.